mrcrypt570/cpxstego/README.md

 hides a short string in the red channel of an image, creating a PNG called new.png reads JPG, BMP, PNG and others

+The maximum string size for now is 32 characters

 ######## WORK IN PROGRESS ########

 usage: picap [-h] [-d DECRYPT] [-e ENCRYPT] [-m MESSAGE]